takahashy/Face-to-Name/README.md

 # Face-to-Name
+There are 3 main features of this program.

-Given an image of a person or a group photo, returns the name of the person if in the database
+1. Given an image of a person or a group photo, returns the name(s) of the people, if they are in the database.
+AI asks the name for unrecognized faces and also asks whether the returned names of known faces are correct.
+2. Train the model by supplying it faces of a certain person in the `data` directory.
+The images should be in a data's subdirectory with the person's name: `data/name/img1.png`.
+The images should be a png, jpeg, or jpg file
+3. Return the images of a person that a user asks for, assuming that the person is in the database.

 # Installations
-Make sure you have cmake installed on your computer For brew users
+Make sure you have cmake installed on your computer.

+For brew users
 ```
 brew install cmake